kumbulanit/t-sql/tech company/untitled/Module 4/Module4_Exercise_Answers.md

     CAST(COUNT(CASE WHEN es.CertificationDate IS NOT NULL THEN 1 END) * 100.0
          / COUNT(es.EmployeeID) AS DECIMAL(5,1)) AS [Certification Rate %],

-    -- Average salary of employees with this skill FORMAT(AVG(e.BaseSalary), 'C0') AS [Average BaseSalary],
+    -- Average BaseSalary of employees with this skill FORMAT(AVG(e.BaseSalary), 'C0') AS [Average BaseSalary],

     -- Skills gap assessment